Dimtemp/SCOMTraining/17-Reports-Dashboards.md

 # Chapter: Reporting and Dashboarding

 ## Edit and Run a Preconfigured Windows Server Report
-1. On LON-SV1 in the Operations Manager 2012 R2 console, select the Monitoring node.
+1. On LON-SV1 in the Operations Manager console, select the Monitoring node.
-2. Click Active Alerts and select any alert.
+2. Click the Active Alerts view.
+3. Click the View menu.
+If Tasks are off, then click it to display the tasks window on the right side of the screen.
+4. Select any alert.
-3. On the right side of the console, select the Availability report.
+5. On the right side of the console, select the Availability report.
 If there’s no link to the Availability report, select another alert and try again.
-4. Fill in the following: From – Yesterday
+6. Fill in the following: From – Yesterday
-5. Select Run.
+7. Select Run.
-6. Notice that there is a red section indicating DOWN (downtime).
+8. Notice that there is a red section indicating DOWN (downtime).
-7. Click on the Availability Tracker link.
+9. Click on the Availability Tracker link.
-8. Review the report.
+10. Review the report.

 ## Export a Report
 1. In the Availability Report window select the Export drop-down box.